hickeyma/granite-io-examples/rag_example.md

 However, it's important to note that sports results can change rapidly with each new season.
 Therefore, for the most current information, you may want to check the latest records or news from a reliable source.
 ```

-Granted Kilkenny are the greatest team of all time but not in the last 10 years.
-Also, there are hallucinations in the response as theier last title is in 2015 and not in 2016, 2019 and 2020.
+Granted [Kilkenny](https://en.wikipedia.org/wiki/Kilkenny_county_hurling_team) are the greatest team of all time but not in the last 10 years.
+Also, there are hallucinations in the response as their last title was in 2015 and not in 2016, 2019 and 2020.
-I put this down to the data the model was trained on and also some hallucination involved.
+I put this down to the data the model was trained on.
 It can't be perfect at everything, right?!
 However, this doesn't help my pride about my county.
 As I don't have the resources or time to retrain the model, I was wondering how I could set the record straight.
-I then remmembered that Granite 3.2 provides RAG capability.
-This got me think that I could supplement documentation RAG style inaddition to my prompt.
+I then remembered that Granite provides RAG capability.
+This got me excited that I could supplement documentation RAG style inaddition to my prompt.
 Lets try this out in the next section.

 ### Prompt model with RAG

 This time when we ask the question `What team is the most successful hurling team in the last 10 years?`, lets add additional context from WikipediA and [Limerick county hurling team](https://en.wikipedia.org/wiki/Limerick_county_hurling_team) page.

-I am going to use the following text from the page:
+I am going to use the following text from the WikipediA page:

 ```
 The 2018 season concluded with Limerick winning the 2018 All-Ireland SHC, the team's first since 1973, with a 3–16 to 2–18 point defeat of Galway in the final.The team built on this success, winning the NHL in 2019, 2020 and 2023,